The Miracles of Kindness

 Kindness too can change things, and change them for the better.
 It can turn an undesirable situation into better one.
 With a mere smile and a kind word, we can change the direction of any one's day, dissipating anger and impatience, replacing it with thoughtfulness and understanding.
 We can offer assistance when it is not asked for and give a little extra when it is.
 We change meanness into kindness; we turn frowns into smiles.
 We create better days with our kind words and actions, creating smiles all around, smiles of true quality.

 And we remember to keep in mind the love that Jesus has for us.
-And for those for who no wine is fine, He can easily change it back into water, a much better water than what was in those stone jugs, a refreshing, rejuvenating water, the kind that truly brings health to our bones.
+And for those for whom no wine is fine, He can easily change it back into water, just as He can old water into new water, a much better water than what was in those stone jugs, a refreshing, rejuvenating water, the kind that truly brings health to our bones.

 At another time in John's gospel, a royal official goes to Jesus and asks him to heal his son who is very ill, the man fearing that the child might die.
 Jesus tells him that the boy, who did not come with his father, would live.
 The man believes and returns to his home, receiving on the way the good news that his son is alive and well.

 Kindness also heals.
 It calms a hot temper, and soothes a troubled mind.
 Kindness makes us feel better, a wellness that is felt by anyone who witnesses or is near to any kind act.
 Kindness can go a long way in relieving the ill feelings that accompany meanness and anger, pettiness and spite, and the good news is that when we believe in the power of kindness, the remedy becomes more contagious than the ailment.
 Right here and right now, hours from now and miles away; some one is "catching" the healing effects of our simple acts of kindness.